StevenKehrli/Trelnex/README.md

 ### ICommandProvider

 An `ICommandProvider` exposes the commands against a backing data store.
-Trelnex.Core.Data currently supports [CosmosDB NoSQL](#cosmoscommandprovider---cosmosdb-nosql) and [SQL Server](#sqlcommandprovider---sql-server).
-Trelnex.Core.Data.Emulator adds an in-memory data store for development and testing.
 This is easily extensible to support other data stores.
+Trelnex.Core.Data implements a command provider for an in-memory data store for development and testing.
+Trelnex.Core.Amazon implements command providers for DynamoDB and Postgres.
+Trelnex.Core.Azure implements command providers for CosmosDB NoSQL and SqlServer.

 The `ICommandProvider` interface defines five methods: